Ke-iii/IFB452_Group8/README.md

 ## Using the App

-1. Click **Connect to MetaMask** to link the wallet.
-2. Fill out the tabs (Farmer Batch Registration, Export Departure Logistics, Export Arrival Logistics).
+1. Fill out the tabs (Farmer Batch Registration, Export Departure Logistics, Export Arrival Logistics).
-3. Click the relevant button.
+2. Click the relevant button.
-4. All interactions are recorded and verified on-chain.
+3. All interactions are recorded and verified on-chain.

 ---